inno-robolab/InnoSimulator/README.md

 ## Introduction
 This simulator was designed especially for autonomous driving systems developers.
 InnoSim has been developed from the scratch by [Autonomous Transportation Systems Lab](https://robotics.innopolis.university/en/labs/laboratoriya-avtonomnyh-transportnyh-sistem/) of Innopolis University.
 Simulator could be used in development, testing, training and validation processes of autonomous systems in a close to real operational conditions.
-InnoSim allows significantly decrease the cost of autonomous systems development process, especially in part of sensor equipment tuning and testing, control and interaction with another static and dynamic objects.
+InnoSim allows to significantly decrease the cost of autonomous systems development process, especially in part of sensor equipment tuning and testing, control and interaction with another static and dynamic objects.

 ![Inno_Car_Model](Docs/Media/SimPriusNight.PNG)